 3 Trends That Will Change the Future of Online Advertising

-We try to write a roundup of the most impactful changes in Google AdWords each year, to help marketers keep up with the constantly changing PPC scene.
-It's not just AdWords, though – the entire online advertising industry is changing at a rapid clip.
+We try to write a roundup of the most impactful changes in Google Ads (AdWords) each year, to help marketers keep up with the constantly changing PPC scene.
+It's not just Google Ads, though – the entire online advertising industry is changing at a rapid clip.

 But now we have this brave new world of social PPC, as well.
 The massive amount of data available to pay-per-click marketers across search, social and display is helping us connect with more precise audiences and really market to specific individuals – but that's only if we're able to make sense of this data and turn it into actionable insight.
 It can seem overwhelming.